Thawdar12/RainbowTable/readme.txt

-how the function works:
+### How the function works:

-The reduce_hash function takes a hash_value, an index, and a password_count as input.
-It returns a password from an array of passwords.
-The hash_value is a hash of the user’s password, and the index is a value that is unique to the user.
-The int() function converts the hash_value from hexadecimal to an integer, and the % operator calculates the remainder of the division of (int(hash_value, 16) + index) by password_count.
-This value is used as an index to retrieve a password from the passwords array.
+The `reduce_hash` function takes a hash value, an index, and the number of passwords as inputs.
+It converts the hash value to an integer, adds the index, and calculates the remainder when divided by the password count, which is then used to select a password from the list.

-The find_preimage function takes a target_hash and a rainbow_table as input.
-It returns the original password that was hashed to produce the target_hash.
-If the target_hash is found in the rainbow_table, the function returns the corresponding password.
-Otherwise, the function generates a new hash by repeatedly applying the reduce_hash function to the target_hash for a fixed number of iterations.
-If the new hash is found in the rainbow_table, the function returns the corresponding password.
-If the password cannot be found, the function returns None.
+The `find_preimage` function attempts to find the original password for a given target hash.
+If the hash exists in the rainbow table, it returns the corresponding password.
+Otherwise, it iteratively applies the `reduce_hash` function to generate new hashes and checks if any match a hash in the table.
+If found, it returns the original password; if not, it returns `None`.

+### What I learnt